How to Watch the 2022 US Open Women's Semifinals

-How to watch the 2022 US Open women’s semifinals originally appeared on NBC Sports Chicago
+How to watch the 2022 US Open women’s semifinals originally appeared on NBC Sports Washington

 While the 2022 U.S. Open is coming to a close, tennis fans have one last weekend to enjoy the action in New York.